ccoenraets/backbone-directory/node/Readme.md

 * tests/ -> mocha tests.

 ##Notes
-Is this mongoose-rest-express easier than just doing it by hand?
+Is Mers easier than just doing it by hand?
 Maybe not for this example though you do get free post/put/delete.
 Most of what made this hard is maintaining API compatibilty with what was there.
 90% of the setup code was for that, if you wanted to use the defaults it would just have been a single line